-This study examined whether two Chlamydomonas species adapted to extreme contrasts in their native environments rely upon comparable strategies for survival under long-term stress conditions.
-SAG 49.72 was originally isolated from a temperate lake: it is a mesophilic species and possesses limited ability to acclimate to either salinity or low temperature stress (Pocock et al., 2011; Szyszka et al., 2007).
-In contrast, in its native Antarctic lake environment, UWO 241 has survived under permanent low temperature and hypersalinity stress for at least 1000 years, based on estimates of the last occurrence of ice-free conditions in Lake Bonney (Morgan-Kiss et al., 2006).
+This study examined whether two Chlamydomonas species adapted to extreme contrasts in their native environments rely upon comparable strategies for survival under long-term stress.
+SAG 49.72 was originally isolated from a temperate lake: it's a mesophilic species and possesses limited ability to acclimate to either salinity or low temperature stress (Pocock et al., 2011; Szyszka et al., 2007).
+In stark contrast, within the deep photic zone of Lake Bonney, Antarctica, UWO 241 has survived under permanent low temperature and hypersalinity stress for at least 1000 years, based on estimates of the last occurrence of ice-free conditions (Morgan-Kiss et al., 2006).
 Our results confirmed that although both the mesophilic SAG 49.72 and the psychrophilic UWO 241 exhibited the ability to grow robustly under high light, low temperature or high salinity, their tolerance levels and long-term acclimatory strategies to these environmental stressors were markedly different.
 For the mesophilic SAG 49.72, long-term acclimation could be summarized into maintenance of photostasis by adjustments in PSII antenna size and PSII-PSI energy distribution, both classic long-term acclimatory mechanisms described for other model algal species (Maxwell, Falk, Trick, & Hüner, 1994; Tanaka & Melis, 1997).
-In contrast, the psychrophilic UWO 241 relies upon constitutive CEF and continuous ROS detoxification capacity to provide photoprotection of PSII and PSI under long-term stress.
+In contrast, the psychrophilic UWO 241 relies upon constitutive CEF and continuous ROS detoxification capacity to provide photoprotection to both PSII and PSI under long-term stress.

-Long-term stress acclimation in the mesophile SAG 49.72 involved an increase in the ratio of Chl a/b and a concomitant decrease in PSII/PSI at the level of 77K fluorescence emission.
-Higher Chl a/b ratios in response to long-term stress have been reported across many algae and plants and coincides with a reduction in the size of LHCII (Maxwell et al., 1994; Smith et al., 1990; Wilson & Hüner, 2000).
-Reductions in PSII/PSI stoichiometry under either high light or low temperature stress are also well documented and reflects enhanced distribution of absorbed light energy in favor of PSI (Smith et al., 1990; Velitchkova, Popova, Faik, Gerganova, & Ivanov, 2020).
-In contrast with SAG 49.72, UWO 241 does not appear to rely on either of these classic acclimatory mechanisms to survive long-term stress.
+Long-term stress acclimation in SAG 49.72 involved an increase in the ratio of Chl a/b and a concomitant decrease in PSII/PSI at the level of 77K Chl a fluorescence emission.
+Higher Chl a/b ratios in response to long-term stress have been reported across many algae and plants and coincides with a decrease in the size of LHCII (Maxwell et al., 1994; Smith et al., 1990; Wilson & Hüner, 2000).
+Decreases in PSII/PSI stoichiometry under either high light or low temperature stress are also well documented and reflects enhanced distribution of absorbed light energy in favor of PSI (Smith et al., 1990; Velitchkova, Popova, Faik, Gerganova, & Ivanov, 2020).
+On the other hand, UWO 241 maintained very low Chl a/b ratios across all treatments, indicating that it does not need to adjust LHCII antenna size even when exposed to either growth temperatures approaching 0°C or hypersalinity.
+These results support previous observations that UWO 241 maintains a relatively large oligomeric LHCII (Morgan et al. 1998).
+Szyszka et al. (2007) also observed that UWO 241 does not modulate abundance of two major LHCII polypeptides in response to variable light intensity.
 Morgan-Kiss et al. (2002) demonstrated that UWO 241 is also unable to undergo state transitions.
-More recently, Szyska-Mroz and colleagues reported that the psychrophile relies instead on a poorly understood constitutive spill-over mechanism under HS growth conditions (Szyszka-Mroz et al., 2019).
-Thus, UWO 241 is a natural variant lacking state transitions that maintains a relatively large LHCII and high PSII content under long-term stress.
-Despite the lack of these well-characterized mechanisms, UWO 241 maintained a high qL and comparable energy partitioning relative to control conditions, suggesting that the psychrophile relies on alternative processes to avoid high excitation pressure.
+More recently, Szyszka-Mroz and colleagues reported that the psychrophile relies instead on a poorly understood constitutive spill-over mechanism under HS growth conditions (Szyszka-Mroz et al., 2019).
+Thus, UWO 241 is a natural variant lacking state transitions that maintains a relatively large LHCII and high PSII relative to PSI content under long-term stress.
+Despite an apparent lack of some classic acclimatory mechanisms, stress-acclimated cells of UWO 241 maintained a high qL and comparable energy partitioning relative to control conditions, suggesting that the psychrophile deals with high excitation pressure other strategies.